tranzystorek-io/tranzystorek-io/README.md

 - Python
 - C++

-I have also been learning some [Deno](https://deno.land/) recently, check it out!
+I have also found [Deno](https://deno.land/) interesting, check it out!

 You can see my portfolio [here](https://tranzystorek-io.github.io/).